Cortes205/Distance-Around-the-World/README.md

 or you can download it manually as a zipfile.

 ### Requirements
-Requirements are located in the dependencies folder and will automatically be loaded when building the program
+Requirements are all located in pom.xml and are automatically installed when building the application via Maven

 ## Usage